Hooligans (group)

 The Hooligans (also referred to as the Hooligan Choir) are a vocal group led by American rapper Kanye West.
-Prior to their formation, West had used the "Hooligans" name in reference to the Curva Nord Milan ultras, whom he previously collaborated with on his 2024 songs with Ty Dolla Sign: "Stars", "Carnival", "Time Moving Slow", and "Fried".
+Prior to their formation, West had used the "Hooligans" name in reference to the Curva Nord Milan ultras, whom he previously collaborated with on his 2024 songs with Ty Dolla Sign: "Stars", "Carnival", "Like That Remix", "Time Moving Slow", and "Fried".

 In March 2025, West created a casting call for a new Hooligans group in Los Angeles, California, coinciding with a similar call for new members of the Sunday Service Choir.
 This incarnation appeared on his controversial 2025 single "Heil Hitler", as well as its censored version, "Hallelujah".
-They have since performed the track at various locations, and are believed to be based in West's Los Angeles warehouse, which he has been using as "Yeezy HQ".
+They have since performed the track at various locations, and are believed to be based in West's Los Angeles warehouse, which he had been using as a headquarters.

 History

 First iteration

 Richard Santoro and Zylah, two artists credited with work on Kanye West's collaborative albums with Ty Dolla Sign (Vultures 1 and Vultures 2), came with West to see a Serie A match in Italy, as requested by his son Saint.
 Santoro encouraged West to come to the game, as he was a fan of Inter Milan.
 During the game, West had become "very impressed by the passion of the ultras", asking Santoro to bring him members for his own use.
 Though this plan initially failed, West was able to work with the ultras once he began recording in Saudi Arabia, creating a group of 200 members to record with under the guide of Federico Secondomè and guitarist Keith Richard.
 They recorded five songs during these sessions, which were later released on both Vultures albums.

 On Vultures 1, released in February 2024, West used the ultras on the track "Stars", as well as the US Billboard Hot 100 chart-topper "Carnival".
-They also appeared on the song "Like That Remix" a remix of Metro Boomin and Future's song featuring West and Ty Dolla Sign.
+They also appeared on "Like That Remix", a remix of Metro Boomin and Future's song featuring West and Ty Dolla Sign.
 On Vultures 2, released in August 2024, West once again used the ultras again on two songs: "Time Moving Slow" and "Fried", with the latter drawing comparisons to "Carnival" due to its production style and usage of the ultras.